Chinese in Northwest America Research Committee (CINARC)

 Good looks, plenty of money, privileged political status, and talent in the family--the Chins seemed to have it all.
 But their marriage was not happy.
 Because Dong Oy had not produced a son, Chin Lem decided (in spite of a written agreement with Dong Oy, signed before they left the U.S. for China) to take another wife.
 The apparently perfect marriage became a sad arena for domestic strife.

 When Chin Lem breached the agreement and began looking for a second wife, Dong Oy refused to stay in Hong Kong.
 She found the money for steamship tickets for her daughter and herself.
 However, her husband took the money and disappeared.
 She was forced to go instead to her father-in-law's home town, Sunning (modern Toisan or Taishan).
 There she found herself a virtual prisoner.
 Both wife and daughter suffered in Sunning, physically as well as mentally.
 Moreover, Chin Gee Hee tried to discredit Dong Oy with the American authorities by accusing her of prostitution: As Amos Wilder, Consul-General in Hong Kong, informed John Sargent,Immigration Inspector in Charge at Seattle, "The father in law seems to be prejudiced against his son's wife Dong Oy with charges that she was formerly in a house of ill fame."
-[Note 1]
+[Note 1c]

 Dong Oy and Maggie escaped from Sun Ning.
-Doug Chin writes that Chin Gee Hee ordered a watch to be kept for her at Chinese ports and railroad stations, but in spite of this she managed to get back to Hong Kong [Note 2].
+Doug Chin writes that Chin Gee Hee ordered a watch to be kept for them at Chinese ports and railroad stations, but in spite of this they managed to get back to Hong Kong [Note 2].
 Her flight was seen as rank desertion by her husband and his family.
 They not only withheld her passport and other identification papers but tried to bar her from entering the U.S. Three days after Dong Oy and Maggie were admitted at Seattle, the acting inspector in charge, Henry Monroe, received this telegram from Hong Kong:

 Luckily for Dong Oy and Maggie, they had the support of the U.S. Consul in Hong Kong as well as of two strong-minded missionary ladies there, Miss Pitman and Miss E May Law.
 But even this might not have been enough to get them back into the U.S. without papers to prove their citizenship.
 What seems to have turned the tide was Maggie.
 Although Dong Oy was illiterate and spoke only broken English, Maggie was different.
 At the age of twelve, with only five years of schooling in America, she drafted this petition while she and her mother were waiting in Vancouver for admission to the United States [Note 4]: